chubin/cheat.sh/README.md

 Read more about the programming languages cheat sheets below.

-There are several special pages, those name are always starting with a colon, that are not cheat sheets and have special meaning.
+There are several special pages (their name are always starting with a colon), that are not cheat sheets and have special meaning.
 For example:

 ```